Cal-Rex/milestone-p1-ronin347-media/README.md

 <br>

 Fortunately, all imagery was supplied by the client. so full consent for all imagery has been given.
-Anything that wasn't supplied by the client was created in ProCreate, namely, button backgrounds and partitions:
+Anything that wasn't supplied by the client was created in ProCreate, MS Powerpoint and MS Paint.

 [ink line used to partition elements, as an example.](../milestone-p1-ronin347-media/assets/images/site-wide/ink-partition-4.png)

-The only piece of imagery that was not supplied by the client, or created from scratch, was the [pot of Greed Card by Alan Mac](https://www.deviantart.com/alanmac95/art/Pot-of-Greed-389315492) which was sourced from [Deviantart.com](https://www.deviantart.com/), and credited on the 404 and 500 pages where it is used.
-Should this site go live after assessment this will be removed.
 <br><br>

 <hr>